Steven-Grevera/ENC4265/manual.md

 Next to the candles on the right side is a bar with a value of 100/100.
 The number on the left is your current health and the number on the right side is your maximum total health you can have.
 If your health on the left side reaches “0”, you will lose a candle and if you run out of candles, you will obtain a “Game Over” as a failure condition.

-Several items can restore health as well as certain Karuta (Link) and even coffee effects (Link) to try and keep you alive.
-You can even increase your maximum health by finding a special well/pool room found in your journeys, increasing your max health to 130 at the cost of 1500 souls.
-(Link)
+Several items can restore health as well as certain [Karuta](#anchor5)  and even [Coffee Effects](#anchor6) to try and keep you alive.
+You can even increase your maximum health by finding a special well/pool room found in your journeys, increasing your max health to 130 at the cost of 1000 souls.
+[Click here for more information on that special room.](#anchor7)

 ## Stamina